event parameters explained

 How Many Event Parameters Does GA4 Have?

-We’ve already seen that there are five event parameters that are automatically collected with all GA4 events.
-That’s the minimum for a single event.
 But there are many more available.
 When creating a GA4 custom event, you can add up to 25 event parameters with each single event.
 And if you’re creating a custom event, you can use whatever event parameter you might want.
 You’re only limited by the data that is available to you through Google Tag Manager.

 How Many Events Does Google Analytics 4 Have?